himanksuiwala/project-texty-backend/README.md

 # project-texty-backend
-This is a Server Side code for textY
+This is a remote Server deployed for the project textY